ge-renewable-energy/data-sandbox/challenges/data-analytics/data-analytics_02.md

 2. By understanding what wind speeds the turbines encountered provides the team with some information on how the turbines could have performed.
 To this end, provide a table showing the max `Ws_avg` grouped by turbine.
 Please ensure to also include the `Wind_turbine_long_name` in addition to `Wind_turbine_name` in the table.

 3. Circling back on data quality, report on percent of records collected in the month of January 2018 by turbine.
-Keep in mind that we expect to collect 6 records every 10 minutes across the month.
+Keep in mind that we expect to collect 6 records every hour across the month.

 4. Provide a line graph of `Ws_avg` for turbine `R80711`.
 On the graph, add a horizontal line to indicate the 10 meters per second threshold.